TOAST-DOCS/Gamebase/en/oper-purchase.md

 ## Before Using Purchase Menu
 ![gamebase_purchase_01_201812](http://static.toastoven.net/prod_gamebase/Console_IAP_Select_currency_1.0.png)
-To use the purchase menu, currency must be selected for purchase indicators.
+To use the purchase menu, currency must be selected for purchase metrics.
-Only the initial setting is available, and the Analytics sales indicators show in the currenty code as configured.
+It can be set only once initially, and the Analytics sales metrics show in the currency code as configured.
 Please be cautious with your choice, since the currency code cannot be modified, once selected.

-## Game > Gamebase > Console User Guide > Payment
+## Game > Gamebase > Console User Guide > Purchase

 You can register in-app purchase information and view the history.
 Gamebase uses NHN Cloud IAP (In-App Purchase) service.